Code-Institute-Submissions/Krumbs/README.md

 - Backgroungd images used in this site were obtained from [Pexels](https://www.pexels.com/) and [Goggle Images](https://www.google.co.uk/imghp?hl=en&tab=wi&ogbl)
 ### Acknowledgements

-- I received inspiration for this project my wifes healthy living nad a big thanks goes to code institute tutors for their patience and my mentor victor for input on tidying up my ui.
+- I received inspiration for this project from my wifes healthy living and a big thanks goes to code institute tutors for their patience and my mentor victor for input on tidying up my ui.